aayushdewangan11/Blockchain_Enabled_Federated_learning/README.md

-# Bloackchain Enabled Federated learning (simulation)
+# Bloackchain Enabled Federated learning

 ## Introduction
 A Proof-of-Stake (PoS) blockchain-based Federated Learning framework with a validation scheme robust against the distorted local model updates.
 This repo hosts an simulated implementation for VBFL written in Python.